mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

     not exists
 1. drop or replace entry with the key that already exists in map?
 1. `get` should return `Optional`?
-1. what to do in case of collision? list vs tree
+1. what to do in case of collision? list vs tree vs open addressing
     * any threshold?
 1. thread safe vs not thread safe
     * approaches to thread safety (global vs per-bucket synchronization)